Today's Articles

 Racial Segregation In America, a story

 The plight of Africans in the United States of America as chattel enslaved people was enforceable because of laws.
-Africans were brought to this country in the same category as a horse, a wheel barrel, or a cow, labeled as property to be used by their owners for mainly agrarian profit.
+Africans were brought to this country in the same category as a horse, a wheel barrel, or a cow, and they were labeled as property to be used by their owners for mainly agrarian profit.
 These enforceable regulations were enacted first by the Articles of Confederation.
 Living essentials such as housing, healthcare, education, religious rights, employment, and transportation were unattainable or monitored in bear rudiments to enslaved people.
 The American Civil War was not fought merely for the moral compass of President Lincoln or the (then) Republican Party.
 Southern planters in the Antebellum South used their slaves as people during election years to leverage political and financial influence.
 After emancipation and reconstruction, the racial values of the confederacy never actually left.

 Integration in the United States on racial grounds is not the opposite of segregation.
 Segregation is mainly used for the legally or socially enforced separation of African Americans from whites.
 Still, it also references the alienation of other nonwhites from white and mainstream American communities.
 While mainly referring to the physical separation and provision of separate facilities, it can also refer to other indicators such as bans against interracial marriage (enforced with anti-miscegenation laws) and the separation of roles within an institution.
 Notably, in the United States Armed Forces, up until 1948, black units were typically separated from white units but were still led by white officers.
 The one exception before that was the Tuskegee Airmen.